 Modern slavery is a form of organised crime in which victims are treated as commodities and exploited for criminal gain.
 The victims of modern slavery come from all walks of life and can be found all over the globe.

 The International Labour Organisation estimates that in 2016 40 million people globally were victims of modern slavery.

 Reed & Mackay is committed to undertake due care and diligence to ensure that it conducts its business in accordance with its obligations under the Modern Slavery Act 2015 (MSA 2015).
 We recognise that in addition to a legal obligation we have an ethical responsibility to support this Act and endeavour to ensure there are no Modern Slavery risks within our own business or our supply chains.

 In that spirit, we have published our annual statement of slavery and human trafficking, made in compliance section section 54 of the Modern Slavery Act 2015, in which we explain how slavery and human trafficking can affect our business and the steps we are taking in the fight against it.

 Our Company Structure & Vision

 Reed & Mackay was established in 1962 expanding into strategic travel management in 1988, with a view to specialising in travel management services for the professional services sector.
-We operate from the UK, USA, Dubai and Germany have over 400 employees within our organisation.
+We operate from Australia, Dubai, France, Germany, the UK, USA and Singapore and have over 800 employees within our organisation.
 Our vision is ‘To be the best in class travel management provider in chosen international markets’.